Lightbulbs Can Last Centuries

 General Info by Sam Goldwasser.

-Some Helpful Hints and Brand/Model-specific Test
+Some Helpful Hints and Brand/Model-specific and application-specific advice, etc.

 Back Up to my Lighting Top Page.